 “Clay sent me.”

-Morana kept an arm’s length from him as they went through a double door and into a dim hallway.
+Morana kept her distance from him as they entered a dim hallway.

-Benny stopped midway down the hallway at a doorway with a curtain.
+Benny stopped at a doorway with a curtain.
 A sign above it read Restroom.
-He threw back a curtain and held it for Morana.
+He pushed back a curtain and held it for Morana.

 She hesitated, leaning to see into the small room.
 In addition to another door on the back wall, it contained a Bitcoin ATM.